-We draw attention to note 2.3 in the financial statements, which indicates that the group incurred a net loss of $\pounds$ 1,586,727 during the year ended 30 June 2022 and that the group and company are reliant on raising finance in the next 12 months in order to fund forecasted expenditure over this period.
-As stated in note 2.3, these events or conditions, along with the other matters as set forth in note 2.3, indicate that a material uncertainty exists that may cast significant doubt on the group and parent company's ability to continue as a going concern.
+We draw attention to note 2.3 in the financial statements, which indicates that the group incurred a net loss of $\pounds$ 1,184,954 during the year ended 30 June 2023 and that the group and company are reliant on raising finance within the 12 months following the date of approval of these financial statements in order to fund forecasted expenditure over this period.
+As stated in note 2.3, these events or conditions, along with the other matters as set forth that note, indicate that a material uncertainty exists that may cast significant doubt on the group and parent company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group and the parent company's ability to continue to adopt the going concern basis of accounting included reviewing and challenging cashflow forecasts, and related key assumptions, prepared by management covering the going concern period, discussing their strategies regarding future fund raises and assessing the likelihood of the required funds being successfully raised by considering the funds required and the group and company's ability to raise such funds.
+Our evaluation of the directors' assessment of the group and company's ability to continue to adopt the going concern basis of accounting included:

+- Reviewing the accuracy of historical forecasts by comparison to the actual results in the year to assess the accuracy of management's forecasting process; - Assessing and challenging the key inputs and assumptions in the underlying cashflow forecasts prepared by management covering the going concern period; and - Discussing strategies regarding future availability of funding and assessing the likelihood of the required funds being successfully raised by considering the funds required and the group's and company's ability to raise such funds.